All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ramadan-Specific Precautions

-If you are also on insulin or sulfonylureas, your provider must adjust those medications before Ramadan.
+If you're also on insulin or sulfonylureas, your provider must adjust those medications before Ramadan.
 The combination of fasting, tirzepatide's appetite suppression, and other glucose-lowering drugs can cause hypoglycemia.
 Signs to watch for during fasting hours include shakiness, sweating, confusion, and rapid heartbeat.
 Break your fast immediately if these occur.

 Injection and Fasting

-Dietary Optimization for Middle Eastern Patients
+Dietary Improvement for Middle Eastern Patients

 Tirzepatide significantly reduces appetite, which is both a benefit and a responsibility.
 With less food intake, every meal needs to count nutritionally.